-- 1 can (400 g/ 14 oz) chopped tomatoes
+- 1 can 400 g/ 14 oz chopped tomatoes

-- 6 tablespoons honey
+- 5 tablespoons honey more to taste

 - 3 tablespoons fresh lime juice

-- 500 g/ about 1 pound rhubarb
+- 1 lb rhubarb

-- 700 ml/ 3 cups chicken stock
+- 3 cups chicken stock

-- Fry the onions and garlic without adding any extra oil to the pan for about 5 minutes, stirring often.
+- Cook vegetables: Fry the onions and garlic without adding any extra oil to the pan for about 5 minutes, stirring often.
+Add a splash of water, if the onions start to stick.
 Add the pepper and turmeric and fry shortly while stirring all the time.
 Add the chopped tomatoes and let them cook for 2-3 minutes.